maxwolf621/Notes/Typescript/Types.md

 For example, if we had a room of tall people wearing hats, and another room of Spanish speakers wearing hats, after combining those rooms, the only thing we know about every person is that they must be wearing a hat.

 ## Type Aliases

-**A type alias is exactly that - a name for any type.**
+**A type alias is exactly that - a name for any type or group of types.**
-The syntax for a type alias is:

 ```typescript
 // Type named Point
 type Point = {